saretoduncan/Quote-app-/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## BDD

+- Objectives:

+1. Create a new quote.
+2. Upvote or downvote a quote.
+3. Delete a quote.
+4. See the number of upvotes and number of downvotes for each quote.

 ## Author